firstpoint-ch/laravel-status-logger/README.md

 ## Description

-This package is currently under development.
-Use it at your own risk.
+**Currently under development.
+Use it at your own risk.**

+This package adds statuses to you models.
+It uses model events to push statuses to a history and let you keep the current ```status_id``` on the model itself.

 ## Installation